ryanmuhl/password-generator/README.md

 ## Website Functionality/Class Criteria Met
 * When user selects button to Generate Password,  a series of prompts are presented.
 At this point,  criteria is selected to include in the password.
 * When user prompted for length of character between 8 and 128,  a number between 8 and 128 can be selected.
-If Cancel is selected a promt will state "Goodbye!!!" and prompts will close.
+If Cancel is selected, a promt will state "Goodbye!!!" and prompts will close.
 User will need to select Generate Password again to display prompts.
 User must type in a number from 8 to 128 for application to proceed.
-If number between 8 and 128 is not selected.
 * When user is asked for character types to include in the password,  user confirms in separate prompts: Numbers, Upper Case, Lower Case, Special Characters.
 * When user answeres each prompt,  input is validated and at least one of the characters is selected.
 If no characters are selected (Cancel for each character type),  nothing will display.
 * When all prompts are Answered and at least one Character is true/ok, a password with specified length and character selection will be displayed/generated to the page.